Overview

 3 - (Above) close up of the support marks (post processing stage)

-5 - (Above) close up of freshly sanded surface
+4 - (Above) close up of freshly sanded surface (we do for all prints as standard)